 A simple copy of your Abitur certificate or equivalent (e.g. A-level certificate).
 This document proves that you have completed your secondary education and are allowed to study at a university in general.

-Applicants from the People's Republic of China, Vietnam, and Mongolia need to submit an APS certificate.
+Applicants from the People's Republic of China, Vietnam, and India need to submit an APS certificate.
 You can find further information on the APS certificate and how to contact the Academic Evaluation Center in your country here.

 Please read the following instructions carefully.
 Moreover, you may consult out FAQ section to find answers to frequently asked questions.

 If you have not yet obtained a final bachelor's degree, you can apply if you have completed at least 80% of the coursework required in your bachelor's program.

 Please apply with the following additional documents before May 15th (this deadline will be applied strictly):